Construction Accident Lawyers

 Construction sites are some of the most dangerous places to work in the United States.
 Each year, thousands of injuries occur in a construction zone, and hurt employees are often left facing not only physical pain but also severe financial hardship due to medical bills and missing work.

 Fortunately, you do not have to face this difficult time alone.
 The construction accident attorneys at Zinda Law Group have the knowledge and resources necessary to help you seek compensation for all the ways your injuries have cost you.
 And as one of our clients, you will pay nothing unless we win your construction injury case.

 Filing a Workers' Compensation Claim

 Most victims of construction accidents are employees or subcontractors of the company doing the work.
 In many of these cases, the issues can be resolved through workers’ compensation.
-Workers’ compensation, however, does not cover every type of claim, especially when the negligent party was a third-party or subcontractor or there was a defective part or piece of equipment that led to the accident.
+Workers’ compensation, however, does not cover every type of claim, especially when the negligent party was a third-party or subcontractor that failed to follow safety regulations or there was a defective part or piece of equipment that led to the accident.

 There are preventable accidents where a person was injured on the job through the carelessness of an employer or a co-worker.
 Under these circumstances, you may file a claim for damages under a workers' compensation plan.
 The experienced construction accident lawyers at Zinda Law Group can guide you through the process and help get the compensation you deserve for your injuries.

 A plant explosion is a cataclysmic event that often results in extensive personal injuries and property losses.
 In many cases, the root cause of the explosion can be traced to human error.
 There are several different ways that you might win a large damages settlement to cover your physical, emotional, and financial losses from such an explosion.